 "We really are a Cinderella sector in that regard," Associate Professor Scaife said.

 For example, just 76% of not-for-profits had a website, and less than half had one that was optimised for mobiles.
-What's more, only 36% had the ability to receive donations on their site, even though services such as Our Community's GiveNow allow groups to collect donations easily and commission-free.
+What's more, only 36% had the ability to receive donations on their site, even though services such as Our Community's GiveNow allow groups to collect donations easily and for no or low fees.

 Other top findings in the report: